Accommodation On The Gibb River Road

 Charnley River Station

-The same goes for Charnley River Station.
-They are located 42 km off the Gibb River Road, the turn off is about 165 km after the Kalumburu Road intersection, or 255 km from Derby.
+Charnley River Station, also a working cattle station, is located 42 km off the Gibb River Road.
+The turn off is about 165 km after the Kalumburu Road intersection, or 256 km from Derby.

 Return to top